26

 How I help CEOs, COOs and trustees better serve artists and audiences

-Navigating change with results-oriented advice
+Navigating crisis and change with results-oriented advice

 Growing up in Tucson, Arizona, I was a writer of fiction and non-fiction, and I played the piano.
 My parents were concerned.
-Though musical themselves, they felt honor-bound to disabuse me of the notion I could make a living in the arts.
+Though writers and musicians themselves, they felt honor-bound to disabuse me of the notion I could make a living in the arts.
 So instead I went off to school to exercise my left-brain skills.
 I received a Stanford University B.A. and University of Virginia Law School J.D. before passing the California Bar Exam.

 It was not long before I imagined and then landed in a career that would thoroughly integrate the creative and analytical halves of my nature.
-For over 30 years, it’s been a pleasure and a privilege to be of service to premier nonprofit arts, cultural and educational institutions as a CEO, COO and freelance management consultant.
+For over 30 years, it’s been a pleasure and a privilege to be of service to premier nonprofit arts, cultural and educational institutions as a CEO, COO, and freelance management consultant.

-Read More about David at Minneapolis StarTribune
+Read more about David at Minneapolis StarTribune

 I am known for my results-oriented approach, which is the product of 25+ years as a successful CEO and COO: